Do I need Truck Insurance?

 How do I determine how much Truck Insurance I need?

 Each individual should purchase truck insurance to meet his or her needs.
 Owner-operators are technically business owners, and will require more coverage than employees.
 It is important to begin with the legally mandated insurance and research what else you are responsible for in the case of an accident.
 For example, physical damage is required for most new trucks.
-After doing a little research, discuss your options with an insurance agent.
+After doing a little research, discuss your options with an insurance representative.

 How do I avoid overlapping coverage?

 Overlapping coverage occurs when two insurance policies offer the same coverage for a risk.
 This can happen when switching policies or when a company and driver both carry truck insurance.
 Overlapping coverage will cost extra money.
-The best way to avoid overlapping coverage is to stay on top of your insurance needs, and discuss the dates and coverage of your policy with an agent.
+The best way to avoid overlapping coverage is to stay on top of your insurance needs, and discuss the dates and coverage of your policy with an insurance specialist.

 What is the minimum coverage for Truck Insurance?